What you need to know about National’s youth offender bootcamp policy

 Interviews by Stella Huggins and Casper McGuire, adapted by Stella Huggins

-Speaking to Casper on The Wire, Dr. Shane Reti of the National party justified the creation of military academies as opening up “another set of tools the police and judiciary can have access to”.
+On 95bFM's The Wire, National's Dr Shane Reti justified the creation of military academies as opening up “another set of tools the police and judiciary can have access to”.

-Critiques on many aspects of the proposition have flooded the discourse.
-Speaking to Stella on The Wire, Lisa Woods, campaign director from Amnesty International commented on the fact that the United Nations' recommendation for the age of criminal responsibility is 14: “in Aotearoa the age is 10 years old for the most serious offences, which is ridiculously low… under obligations of the human rights standards, we have an obligation here to raise the criminal age of responsibility to at least 14.”
+“In Aotearoa the age is 10 years old for the most serious offences, which is ridiculously low.
+We have an obligation here to raise the criminal age of responsibility to at least 14.”

 Public interest journalism funded through NZ On Air